stef-writes/iceOS/README.md

 # iceOS - AI Workflow Orchestration System

-A clean, layered architecture for building and executing AI workflows with strict separation of concerns.
+A clean, layered architecture for building and executing AI workflows with enterprise-grade security and strict separation of concerns.

 ## 🎯 Vision